Join our network of problem solvers!

-Each year, the New York Academy of Sciences selects 1,000 of the worlds brightest high school students (ages 13-17) to become part of The Junior Academy, joining a dynamic global network of like-minded peers and mentors.
+Each year, the New York Academy of Sciences selects an international cohort of passionate high school students (ages 13-17) to become part of The Junior Academy, who join a dynamic global network of like-minded peers and mentors.
 Students work together on Launchpad, the Academy’s unique, online platform.
 Launchpad enables students and STEM professionals to collaborate virtually as they compete in project-based challenges focused on the United Nations Sustainable Development Goals.
 In addition to competing in global challenges, students develop STEM and research experience while advancing vital 21st-century skills such as leadership, communication, and collaboration.

 Junior Academy students work together on challenges in self-selected, international teams of up to 6 members.
-Each team is paired with a STEM professional who serves as a mentor for the duration of the 10-week challenge period.
+Each team can work with a STEM professional who serves as a mentor for the duration of the 10-week challenge period.
 Our mentors are all highly motivated STEM leaders from academia, industry, and research.

 The Academy presents challenges twice per year.
 Challenges run from September through December and again from January through May.

 Check out the map below to see where our Junior Academy members are located!

 The Junior Academy connects students, experts, and industry leaders through the Academy’s virtual collaborative learning platform, Launchpad.

 Launchpad is where all of our programming takes place and where we host our in-depth discussions, challenges, expert talks and more.
 This platform was built specifically to support The Junior Academy network- there’s nothing else like it!

 The Junior Academy is a project-based learning program for students interested in creating solutions to real-world issues.
 Students in the program are invited to participate in 10-week challenges which take place twice a year.
 During these challenges students form international teams and work with STEM experts who mentor them as they design solutions.
 Challenge winners receive prize packages at the end of the Fall and Spring Challenge cycles.